cscorley/dissertation/chapters/2_related/1_tr.md

 ### Search Engine Construction and Retrieval

 The right side of Figure \ref{fig:TR} illustrates the retrieval process.
-The main component of the retrieval process is the search engine, which must first be constructed.
+The main component of the retrieval process is the search engine [@Manning-etal_2008], which must first be constructed.
 A search engine typically consists of an index and a classifier for ranking.
 Search engines based on topic models also need a trained model.

 The primary function of the search engine is to rank documents in relation to the query.
 First, the corpus is transformed into an index.
 Next, the engine